 He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.Revelation 22:20(KJV)

-"Surely I come quickly," were the final words of Christ that were recorded in Scripture.
+"Surely I come quickly," are the final words of Christ recorded in Scripture.
 This staggering statement was made three times in the final section of Revelation.
 These words of Jesus flood our heart with encouragement and assurance that His return is imminent.

 Surely the things revealed in these closing chapters of Scripture are some of the most reassuring blessings from God.
 We have a description of the eternal city of Jerusalem coming down from heaven and a promise that righteousness will reign on earth.
 He has pledged to make a new heaven and a new earth for His redeemed people and has testified that He is coming again, to bring everything to completion.

-Having unveiled the final revelation of Himself through a cascade of seals, trumpets, bowls of wrath and the terrible white-throne judgement seat for the wicked, the Lord offers the comforting assurance to the Churches, of His soon return, to set up His earthly kingdom.
+Having unveiled the final revelation of Himself through a cascade of seals, trumpets, bowls of wrath, and the terrible white-throne judgement seat for the wicked, the Lord offers the comforting assurance to His Bride of His soon return, to set up His earthly kingdom.

 When the Lord speaks, we should listen.
-But when the concluding verses of the entire Scripture repeats a proclamation to Christ's Church, three times... we should be all ears and pay particular attention to what He says.
-We should heed His word, obey His instructions and make sure that we are ready for His sudden return.
+But when the concluding verses of the entire Scripture repeat a proclamation to Christ's Church, THREE TIMES, we should be all ears and pay particular attention to what He says.
+We should heed His Word, obey His instructions, and make sure that we are ready for His sudden return.

-Whether this is Christ’s encouraging response to the pleading prayer of the Spirit, the bride and those that are thirsty for the water of life (at the end of the tribulation) - OR whether it is the fulfilment of His precious promise to Church-age believers, who are longing for His any-day appearance at the rapture, (before the tribulation) - or both... these final words in holy Writ should be our daily prayer and our blessed hope.
+Whether this is Christ’s encouraging response to the pleading prayer of those Tribulation Saints that are thirsty for the water of life (at the end of the Tribulation) OR whether it is the fulfilment of His precious promise to Church-age believers, who are longing for His any-day appearance at the Rapture (before the Tribulation) or both... these final words in holy Writ should be our daily prayer and our blessed hope.

-No matter what difficulties pursue our path, whatever disappointments strew our steps, whatever tribulation we may have to face and no matter what trials we may have to endure, Jesus is assuredly returning soon, to put an end to His children's struggles, to close the final pages of His servants' sufferings and to bring His reward with Him – for He has promised to recompense, with bountiful gifts, each labour of love and each work of faith, each heart that is watching for His soon return and each prayer that cries out 'Maranatha - Come Lord Jesus.
+No matter what difficulties pursue our path, whatever disappointments strew our steps, whatever tribulation we may have to face, and no matter what trials we may have to endure, Jesus is assuredly returning soon, to put an end to His children's struggles, to close the final pages of His servants' sufferings, and to bring His reward with Him – for He has promised to recompense, with bountiful gifts, each labour of love, each work of faith, each heart that is watching for His soon return, and each prayer that cries out, "Maranatha - Come Lord Jesus."

-Praise God that He Who has called us and chosen us, bought us, redeemed us with His precious blood and testifies to the truth of Scripture, has promised: 'Behold, I come quickly'.
-Should we not daily cry, "Amen!
+Praise God that He Who has called us and chosen us, bought us and redeemed us with His precious blood, and testifies to the truth of Scripture, has promised, "Behold, I come quickly."
+Should we not daily cry, 'Amen!
 So be it!
-I believe!" and mingle our voices with that of the Holy Spirit in this great closing call to Christ - "MARANATHA - Even So, Come Lord Jesus!"
+I believe!' and mingle our voices with that of the Holy Spirit in this great closing call to Christ, "MARANATHA - Even So, Come Lord Jesus!"

-Dear Lord Jesus, as we anticipate Your soon return, we glorify Your name for Your precious reassurances that Your word is faithful and true and that You have promised to return one day soon... to take us to live with Yourself forever, where all tears will be wiped away and all our sadness will be turned into joy.
-Praise Your name for this blessed assurance, in Jesus' name.
-AMEN.
+Dear Lord Jesus, as I anticipate Your soon return, I glorify Your name for Your precious reassurances that Your Word is faithful and true and that You have promised to return one day soon to take us to live with Yourself forever, where all tears will be wiped away and all our sadness will be turned into joy.
+Praise Your name for this blessed assurance, AMEN.